TRGReal/cache-domains/README.md

 # Game Content Cache Hostnames

-## Note
-This is an edited version of [uklans/cache-domains](https://github.com/uklans/cache-domains/) that has added and changed a few cache server lists; these include: Debian mirror server, Apple services, and the sony cache list.

 ## Introduction

 This is a list of all hostnames that are required to be redirected for running a game content cache.
 This list will change frequently so this is designed to be a definitive list.